Michaux-Technology/Geco-Kanban/README.md

    npm install

-6. Launch the backend under ./backend :
+6. Launch the backend under ./backend/src :

+   node serverSoft.js

+and for the video conference:
-   node index.js
+   node serverVisio.js

 7. Run the frontend under ./frontend :